nf-core/configs/docs/stjude.md

 To use GPUs in your pipeline:

 1. Set the `accelerator` option in your process directives.
-2. Use the `--num_gpus` parameter when running your pipeline to specify the number of GPUs needed.
-3. (Optional) If you want to use docker (unsupported) or singularity (supported) on HPCF, you need to add the following container options:
+2. (Optional) If you want to use docker (unsupported) or singularity (supported) on HPCF, you need to add the following container options:

 ```bash
 containerOptions = {